Asser International Sports Law Blog

 The Asser International Sports Law Centre is part of the T.M.C.
 Asser Instituut

-Editor’s note: Tomáš Grell holds an LL.M. in Public International Law from Leiden University.
-He contributes to the work of the ASSER International Sports Law Centre as a research intern.
+Editor’s note: Tomáš Grell comes from Slovakia and is currently an LL.M. student in Public International Law at Leiden University.
+He contributes also to the work of the ASSER International Sports Law Centre as a part-time intern.

-International and European Sports Law – Monthly Report – June 2017.
-By Tomáš Grell
+International and European Sports Law – Monthly Report – January 2017.
+By Saverio Spera.

 Editor’s note: This report compiles all relevant news, events and materials on International and European Sports Law based on the daily coverage provided on our twitter feed @Sportslaw_asser.
 You are invited to complete this survey via the comments section below, feel free to add links to important cases, documents and articles we might have overlooked.